Wednesday, September 6, 2023

 “I couldn’t stand it anymore-it’s why I came.
 So, stop your crying, for I have made my mind up that you shall be free.”

 Of course, the crying cucumber burst into tears of relief.
-And with that, the farmer (who really was a Prince) liberated the cucumber with a single swipe of his hand and tossed her into the vegetable basket where she joined the other glad vegetables.
-The prince danced around with the cumber, celebrating her freedom, lifting her high and higher into the air.
-They danced happily for many hours, and she watched him, spellbound and delighted.
-He danced many dances she didn’t know the names of, laughing all the while.
+And with that, the farmer, who really was a Prince, liberated the cucumber with a single swipe of his strong hand.
+He tossed her into the vegetable basket where she joined the other glad vegetables.
+The prince lifted her into the air and danced with the cumber, celebrating her freedom, lifting her high and higher.
+They danced happily for quite some time, and she watched him, spellbound and delighted.
+He danced many mysterious dances she did not know the names of, chuckling all the while.
 His frivolity made her smile and giggle.
-He preferred her laughing to her crying and told her she would hitherto be known as the laughing cucumber instead of the crying cucumber.
+He much preferred her laughing to her crying and told her she would hitherto be known as the laughing cucumber instead of the crying cucumber.

-The prince became so enamored of the inquisitive cucumber that he touched her in intimate ways which made her fall in love with Him, deeper and deeper.
-He lifted her so high that it made her dizzy, and the other vegetables he picked admired her, making her proud to belong to the prince.
+The prince became so enamored of the inquisitive cucumber, which made her fall in love with Him, deeper and deeper.
+He lifted her so high that it made her dizzy, and the other vegetables he picked admired her and were green with envy, making her proud to belong to the prince.
 “You will continue to be curious,” said the prince, “for you are still you, the curious cucumber.
-But promise me, no more crying!" he begged her.
+But promise me, no more crying!" he begged.
 He was so charming that she could not resist doing exactly as he asked.

 “I will be known as the laughing cucumber,” she agreed.